 An Onboard Power LED is located at LE2 on the motherboard.
 When this LED is on, the system is on.
 Be sure to turn off the system and unplug the power cord before removing or installing components.
-See the tables at right for more information.
+See the table at right for more information.

 Onboard PWR LED Indicator LED States

-LED Color Definition
+Color/State Definition

-Off System Off (PWR cable not connected)
+Off System Power Off

-Green System On
+Green: On System Power On

-Green: Flashing Quickly ACPI S1 State